PERNOD RICARD

 ABSINTH

-We wanted to use this plant in the made-to-measure perfume 'les embruns by Pernod Ricard' created by Rose et Marius because absinthe is a surprisingly rich ingredient, appreciated as much for its floral aspect as for its icy, energising side.
-This plant is somewhat aniseed-flavoured, very aromatic and green.
+We wanted to use this plant in the made-to-measure perfume "Les Embruns by Pernod Ricard" because absinthe is a surprisingly rich ingredient, appreciated as much for its floral aspect and for its icy and energizing side.